kartoffelquadrat/TimeServiceOAuth2Modular/README.md

  * A standard [OAuth2 token provider / validator](TokenService).
 Runs on *localhost:8085*
  * An access protected [Time-Service](AuthTimeService).
 Only tells the time if a valid OAuth2 token is provided.
 Runs on *localhost:8084*
- * A [Bash client](client.sh) that demonstrates token retrieval and access to the time-service using a valid token.
+ * A [Bash client](client.sh) and an [HTML/JavaScript](index.html) client that demonstrate token retrieval and access to the time-service using a valid token.

 ### Power Up